Maintainer Playbook#

 • all the dependencies to be available (as wheels or in conda-forge).

-• the first python patch release for this version.
+• the first Python patch release for this version.
 This allows us to avoid many bugs, which can happen in a major release.

 Updating the Ubuntu Base Image#